Icenium/icenium-cli/README.md

 * Windows 7 or later
 * .NET 4.0 or later
+* Node.js
-* Node.js 0.10.26 or a later stable official release except 0.10.34<br/>A [known issue](http://docs.telerik.com/platform/appbuilder/troubleshooting/known-issues/known-issues-cli-and-sp#the-appbuilder-command-line-interface-and-appbuilder-package-for-sublime-text-27-have-introduced-the-following-known-issues) prevents the AppBuilder CLI from working properly with Node.js 0.10.34.
+	* (Windows 7 systems): Node.js 0.10.26 or a later stable official release except 0.10.34<br/>A [known issue](https://github.com/joyent/node/issues/8894) prevents the {{site.ab-cli}} from working properly with Node.js 0.10.34.
+	* (Windows 8 and later systems): Node.js 0.12.0 or a later stable official release<br/>A [known issue](https://github.com/SBoudrias/Inquirer.js/issues/235) in Inquirer.js prevents the interactive prompts from working properly in `cmd` shells on Windows 8 or later systems with Node.js 0.10.x.
 * An Internet browser (latest official release)

 > To be able to work with connected iOS devices from the command line, download and install the 32-bit Node.js.<br/>You can download and install the 32-bit Node.js from the <a href="http://nodejs.org/download/" target="_blank">Node.js web site</a>.